MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Concept: PlayStream</h3>
                                                     <p>PlayStream is the underlying event architecture that drives PlayFab.
-Learn how playstream can help with retention, engagement, and montitization.</p>
+Learn how PlayStream can help with retention, engagement, and montitization.</p>
                                                 </div>
                                             </div>
                                         </div>